mas15/ScrappingService/README.md

 ## Deployment

 Docker images are build using Dockerfile.
-To build the image:
+To build the image run:

 `docker build -t scrapper_base .`

-Just run the stack with command:
+And run the stack with command:

 `docker-compose up`